Marie Osmond Shares Creepy Text Message To Instagram

 My first time on Instagram Live!!
 So much fun, I’ll have to do these more often ????????
 Check out the full video from The Talk Chat Room today on @thetalkcbs Instagram or my Facebook!!
 We talked about everything!
 Also wanted to share the video I mentioned, go to YouTube and search “How to Sew a Surgical Face Mask for Hospitals!”
 Let's help those that help us! #WeAreInThisTogether #WorkFromHome #TheTalk

-Just one day ago, Marie joined Carrie Ann for an Instagram Live video where they spoke about the important topics of the day, including sharing a video for how to sew face masks for hospital workers.
+Just one day ago, Marie joined Carrie Ann for an Instagram Live video where they spoke about the important topics of the day.
+They also included a video on how to sew face masks for hospital workers.
 She implored her followers to help those who help us on a daily basis to stay well.

-Marie learned to sew from her mother, Olive Osmond, who regularly made clothing for her and husband George’s eight children, including Marie and her seven brothers Virl, Tom, Alan, Wayne, Merrill, Jay, Donny, and Jimmy.
+Marie learned to sew from her mother, Olive Osmond, who regularly made clothing for her and husband George’s children, including Marie and her seven brothers Virl, Tom, Alan, Wayne, Merrill, Jay, Donny, and Jimmy.